 6. Be Realistic for Customer Expectation Management

-The customer must know what they are signing up for.
+The Omnichannel Customer Service must know what they are signing up for.
 It is as simple as that.
 This is an ethical code that all industries must adhere to.
 Let’s not forget that it is you as a brand who has complete control over how you want to communicate.
 Therefore, it is your responsibility to clear the fog.
 Determine the factors that influence your business and make sure you promise only what you can provide.
 Starting from the website to the product information page, every piece of data should be a fact and not extravagant mumbo-jumbo.
 All advertisements should limit themselves to accuracy and must not be misleading.
 Clarify the dependability of your staff as customers hate to wait in queues.
-To ensure, that customers are aware of the wait-time.
+To ensure, that customers are aware of the wait time.
 Lastly, based on the geography of the business, enforce properly trained, well-spoken agents who can communicate with locals without language barriers.

 You expect your customers to trust you and you trust them to keep purchasing from you.
 It is a two-way street.
 To ensure loyalty, building a relationship is imperative.
 This means you can no longer alienate the customer.
 Proper omnichannel infrastructure will accumulate all the customer information and readily provide it to the agent.
 The agent must be trained to use this data whenever they communicate with the person.
 They should greet them with little details extracted from this data, to incite a non-alienated environment.
 The customer will feel known and no longer a stranger to your business.
 Your awareness will reinstate the trust in this relationship and the customer will be more vocal and upfront about their woes.
 This eases the task of communication, culminates trust, and manages the customer’s expectation.
 As long as they feel heard and seen, they will keep coming back for more.

 Customers interact with a variety of businesses, every day.
-Some for their finances, some for healthcare, some for social security, some for entertainment.
+Some for their finances, some for healthcare, some for social security, and some for entertainment.
 Each of these businesses has an infrastructure to ensure a smooth relationship.
 Imagine your customer experiences a first-class service with one of these businesses while you lag behind with the same person.
 The customer will compare their choices and will probably move away from your business.
 Thus, it is essential for you as a business to studying the market.
 Learn more not only about your competitors but also about your fellow businesses.
 Understand what they are offering and keep up with it.
 If someone offers AI-driven interactions while you still provide IVR queues, then you are bound to lose customers.
 The only solution is to keep yourself informed by being proactive.
 And eventually adapting to the newest techniques to keep up with the service quality.

 Once you meet the baseline expectations, you must not stop.
 Focus on your module and understand where you can over-perform.
 Every business has its own perks.
 Determine those perks and benefit from them.
 These make you stand out from your competitors, making you an exception in your own game.
 Ask yourself about the strategies implemented like - demography, target audience, cost of acquisition in every location, and more.
 Surround your business around these.
 For example: If you can lower prices for some products without affecting quality, do it.
 If you can improve quality with USPs that are not yet in the market, do it.
 Each business is unique and has the potential to grow if strategized appropriately.
 To do this better, use different analytical tools to understand your user demand, your user pipeline, and work around it.